freeCodeCamp/guide/src/pages/csharp/string-interpolation/index.md

 ```
 string message = $"Hello {firstName} {lastName}!";
 ```
-**small useful information**
+**Small Bit Of Useful Information**
-in string interpolation you have the ability to call functions, properties and ternary operators
+In string interpolation you have the ability to call functions, properties and ternary operators.